mariadb-corporation/MaxScale/Documentation/Routers/ReadWriteSplit.md

 guaranteeing at lest some traffic to the slowest servers.
 The server selection is probabilistic based on roulette wheel selection.

+Starting with MaxScale versions 2.5.29, 6.4.11, 22.08.9, 23.02.5 and 23.08.1,
+lowercase versions of the values are also accepted.
+For example, `slave_selection_criteria=LEAST_CURRENT_OPERATIONS` and `slave_selection_criteria=least_current_operations` are both accepted as valid values.

 #### Server Weights and `slave_selection_criteria`

 NOTE: Server Weights have been deprecated in MaxScale 2.3 and will be removed